 Good Exercises to Retrain Muscles and Positioning Habits - Functional Exercise

 Back pain exercises are misunderstood.
 People often injure their back all day then hope to fix it with a few exercises.
 They don't understand when this does not work.
 They lie on the floor to do exercises, then go about their real life bending and sitting wrong and all day.
-It is like eating butter and sugar all day, then doing 10 minutes of exercises and wondering why it doesn't "work."
-The key is what you do all day.
+It is like eating butter and sugar all day, then doing 10 minutes of exercises and wondering why it doesn't "work" to lose weight.
+The key is what you do all day, every day.

-1. Instead of Crunches, PIlates and Other Flexion Exercise:
+Retraining #1.
+Instead of Crunches, Pilates and Other Flexion Exercise, Use These:

 Isometric Abs.
 Most people exercise their abdominal muscles by bending forward.
-Bending forward is a main way you pressure your discs outward, eventually degenerating them.
-The following exercise teaches how to use your abdominal muscles without forward bending.
+Bending forward is a main way you pressure discs outward, eventually degenerating and bulging (herniating) them.
+The following re-training drill teaches how to use your abdominal muscles without forward bending.
 It is a better workout than abdominal crunches.
-It is also a myth that strengthening abs will fix back pain.
+It is a myth that strengthening abs will fix back pain.
 That may sound strange.
-But stronger abs does not make you stop bending and standing wrong in the ways that injures discs.
+But stronger abs do not make you stop bending wrong and standing in the ways that injure discs.
 In fact, most of the abdominal exercises taught are the very forward bending exercises that injure discs and pressure the back more.
 It is another myth that tightening abs and pressing navel to spine helps in fact, it can make more pain.
-You certainly can't breathe in or move easily if you tense your abdomen in the way commonly taught.
-So what do abs do to help prevent pain?.
+You can't breathe in or move easily if you tense your abdomen in the way commonly taught.

 The "isometric Ab" retraining drill shows you how to keep your lower back from overarching

 under loads that you lift overhead, as if you are standing.
 It is a more effective and functional way to train your core muscles, and better for your discs, than exercise that bend and curl you forward.

 - Lie face up, arms overhead on floor, biceps (elbow area) by your ears.